OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 |--|--|--|
 | `WEATHERCONDITIONS` | `ENVIRONMENT` | no |

-For each time stamp, the weather conditions are entered in the dataset.
+For each time stamp, the weather conditions are entered in the data set.
 This could be for example "rain, fog, snowfall".

 | Name | Data type | Parent object | Mandatory | Storage type |
 |--|---|-----|---|----|